-2.2 TRAFFIC CONTROL DIARY
+2.4 TRAFFIC CONTROL DIARY

-The TCS shall maintain a project traffic control diary in a bound book.
+The TCS shall maintain a Project traffic control diary in a bound book.
+Obtain the diary from the ACNM.

 The TCS shall keep the traffic control diary current each Day and sign each daily entry.